jody-frankowski/42/corewar/README.md

 I wrote the assembler, the core library and the binary and source file formats specifications with [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form).
-I also designed large parts of project architecture.
+I also designed large parts of the project architecture.

 We used my [custom test
 framework](https://github.com/jody-frankowski/42/tree/master/libunit) for the